 IKEA Kitchen Countertop Options: Which Material Is Right for You?

 Your countertop choice has an outsized impact on your kitchen's look, feel, and functionality.
-It's also one of the biggest variables in your budget — the difference between IKEA's most affordable laminate and a premium quartz slab can be $3,000 or more for a medium kitchen.
+It's also one of the biggest variables in your budget — the difference between IKEA's most affordable laminate and a premium quartz slab can be substantial.

 Here's our comprehensive guide to every countertop option for IKEA kitchens, including IKEA's own products and third-party materials that work seamlessly with the SEKTION system.